ljsinclair/featurebase-docs/docs/concepts/concept-ingest-eg-key-cardinality-low.md

 The `STRINGSET` data type allows you to insert the species data as individual items within the same row and column.

-## Create a source file containing the data
+## Step 3 - Create a source file containing the data

 Create a CSV file with the following structure then save as `*/featurebase/import/myspecies.csv`